learn-co-curriculum/selecting-single-elements-lab/README.md

 This outputs `The header is: ENTER HEADER CODE HERE`.
 Do you see what happened there?
 The `${header}` took the contents of `header` and made sure they were sent to the console.

 Our task in this lab is to modify the three variables to be the correct `querySelector` to select the correct elements.
+Then the `console.log` statements will output the code we wrote.

 ### All Together Now

 We are going to do the first one together, then you'll do the second two on your own.
+Here is your first task:

+**Write the `querySelector` to grab the header, then use `innerHTML` to grab the contents of the header.
+You should put that code in the JS tab of the CodePen where it says `"ENTER HEADER CODE HERE"`.
+Be sure to replace the quotes as well.
+If everything worked as planned your console will output `The header is: Adele Goldberg`**

 The first variable asks for the `querySelector` line for the header.
 Using the same technique you learned in the previous lesson, inspect the element and find out the `id` attribute of the header.
 It should be `header`.
 Great, now in the Console (be sure to change the top dropdown to CodePen Preview) type `document.querySelector("#header")`.
 That should return the correct header.
 This time though I want just the words "Adele Goldberg".
 To get just the words in an `h1` tag we are going to use the `innerHTML` attribute.

  >There are a lot of attribute out there.
 Don't memorize them, just google around when you can't remember!